 Bishop Burnette was born in Norfolk County, England in 1955.
 He was ordained a priest for the Eparchy of Van Nuys in 1989.
 He received a licentiate in canon law from the Pontificium Institutum Orientale in Rome in 2007 and holds a doctorate in civil law from Newport University.
 He also has earned a bachelor’s degree in mathematics and electrical engineering from Rice University in Houston, Texas, and a doctorate in mathematics from the University of Utah.
 He has served as a pastor, professor and canonical judge across the United States, including serving as dean of the School of Religion at Newport University from 1995 to 2002, and administrator of St. Irene Catholic Church in Portland, Oregon from 1998 to 2004.
 He has also served for several Tribunals, including those in the dioceses of Phoenix, Las Vegas and Gallup, the Archdiocese of Santa Fe and the Eparchy of Van Nuys.
 Bishop Burnette also served as a priest of the Eparchy of Phoenix and as rector of the Byzantine Catholic Seminary of SS.
 Cyril and Methodius in Pittsburgh.
 He was ordained as Bishop and enthroned as the Fifth Bishop of the Byzantine Ruthenian Catholic Eparchy of Passaic on December 4, 2013 at Saint Michael the Archangel Cathedral, Passaic, New Jersey.

-Bishop Emeritus of Eparchy of Phoenix
+Bishop of the Eparchy of Phoenix